Clovis I: Background

 Clovis was the son of Childeric I, a king of the Salian Franks, and Basina, a Thuringian princess.
 The dynasty he founded is, however, named after his supposed ancestor, Merovech.
-Some sources claim that Clovis' grandfather was Chlodio, but his exact relation with Merovech is not known.
+Some sources claim that Clovis's grandfather was Chlodio, but his exact relation with Merovech is not known.

 Numerous small Frankish petty kingdoms existed during the 5th century.
 The Salian Franks was the first known Frankish tribe that settled with official Roman permission within the empire, first in Batavia in the Rhine-Maas delta, and then in 375 in Toxandria, which in the present day consists of the province of North Brabant in the Netherlands and parts of neighbouring provinces of Antwerp and Limburg in Belgium.
 This put them in the northern part of the Roman civitas Tungrorum, with the Romanized population still dominant south of the military highway Boulogne-Cologne.
 Later, Chlodio seems to have attacked westwards from this area to take control of the Roman populations in Tournai, then southwards to Artois, and Cambrai, eventually controlling an area stretching to the Somme river.

 Childeric I, Clovis's father, was reputed to be a relative of Chlodio and was known as the king of the Franks who fought as an army within northern Gaul.
 In 463, he fought in conjunction with Aegidius, the magister militum of northern Gaul, to defeat the Visigoths in Orléans.
 Childeric died in 481 and was buried in Tournai; Clovis succeeded him as king, aged just 15.
 Historians believe that Childeric and Clovis were both commanders of the Roman military in the province of Belgica Secunda, and were subordinate to the magister militum.
 The Franks of Tournai came to dominate their neighbours, initially aided by the association with Aegidius.

 The death of Aetius in 454 led to the decline of imperial power in Gaul; leaving the Visigoths and the Burgundians competing for predominance in the area.
 The part of Gaul still under Roman control emerged as a kingdom under Syagrius, Aegidius's son.

 Though no primary sources expounding on the language spoken by Clovis exist, historical linguists consider it likely that, based on his family history and core territories, he spoke a form of Old Dutch.
 In this, the early Merovingians can be contrasted with the later Carolingians, such as Charlemagne, of the late 8th century and onward, who probably spoke various forms of Old High German.